Mosquitoes

 Shape: Slender, medium size body with long abdomen, needle-like mouthparts, antennae, 6 long legs, and 1 pair of narrow wings

-Legs: 6 long, thin legs that dark-colored and covered in pale bands; the middle section of each leg is yellow
+Legs: 6 long, thin legs that are dark-colored and covered in pale bands; the middle section of each leg is yellow

 Antennae: About the same length as the proboscis; males have feathery antennae while females have thread-like antennae